ocaml/ocaml.org/data/tutorials/wf_03_metaprogramming.md

-ways of writing [extenders](#extension-nodes-and-extenders) and [derivers](#attributes-and-derivers), ensuring that they will work well together, removing the composition problem we had with multiple arbitrary transformations.
-It also outputs one single binary, even in the case of multiple transformation registered.
+ways of writing [extenders](#extension-nodes-and-extenders) and [derivers](#attributes-and-derivers), ensuring that they will work well together, removing the composition problem we had with multiple arbitrary transformations. `ppxlib` also provides a driver which outputs one single binary, even in the case of multiple transformations registered.

 With `ppxlib`, PPX authors can concentrate on their own part—the rewriting logic.
 Then, they can register their transformation, and `ppxlib` will be